 Stöckert 3T Heater-Cooler Devices

-LivaNova PLC, formerly Sorin Group Deutschland GmbH, recently revealed that their 3T Heater-Cooler Devices (HCDs)—which are frequently used during open-heart surgeries to maintain the proper body temperature for patients—could be the source of a number of reported nontuberculous mycobacterium (NTM) infections.
+Sorin Group USA, Inc. and LivaNova Deutschland GmbH (collectively “manufacturer”), recently revealed that their 3T Heater-Cooler Units (HCUs)—which are frequently used during open-heart surgeries —may be the source of nontuberculous mycobacterium (NTM) infections.
 These infections can cause serious illness and even death.

-We are now learning that the devices were contaminated with Mycobacterium chimaera (M. chimaera), a type of NTM, at the manufacturing site.
-When the devices were then used in surgery, there was a risk that the airborne bacteria could spread throughout the room and an infection could then be contracted by the patient through their open surgical wounds.
+We are now learning that some devices used open-heart surgeries were contaminated with Mycobacterium chimaera (M. chimaera), a type of NTM, at the manufacturing site.
+When the devices were then used in surgery in hospitals around the U.S., airborne bacteria could have been spread throughout the operating room, and infected patients undergoing open-heart surgeries through their open surgical wounds.

 According to The Washington Post, in just the past year, at least 28 cases of M. chimaera infections have been identified at hospitals in Iowa, Michigan, and Pennsylvania.
-More have been reported in patients in Europe.
+More have been reported in patients in Europe and in other parts of the U.S.

 On October 13, 2016, the Food and Drug Administration (FDA) released a safety communication warning that surgery with these devices had been linked with M. chimaera infections.
-They advised doctors and hospitals to immediately remove any of these devices that have tested positive for the bacteria from their facilities, and to consider limiting the use of all of these devices until the manufacturer found a way to mitigate the risks of patient infection.
+They advised doctors and hospitals to immediately remove any of these devices that test positive for the bacteria from their facilities and to consider limiting the use of these devices until the manufacturer finds a way to mitigate the risks of patient infection.

-The New York Times recently reported that at least 12 patients at a Pennsylvania hospital were infected by an HCD used during their open-heart surgeries in 2015.
-A field investigation by the Pennsylvania Department of Health, with help from the Centers for Disease Control and Prevention (CDC), determined that there was an association between the infections (caused by the M. chimaera bacteria) and exposure to contaminated Stöckert 3T HCDs.
+The New York Times recently reported that, in 2015, at least twelve patients at a Pennsylvania hospital were infected by an HCU used during their open-heart surgeries.
+A field investigation by the Pennsylvania Department of Health, with help from the Centers for Disease Control and Prevention (CDC), determined that there was an association between the M. chimaera infections and exposure to contaminated Stöckert 3T HCDs.

-Once they figured this out, they notified 1,300 potentially exposed patients of the potential risk.
+Once they figured this out, the hospital notified 1,300 patients who may have been exposed to the HCU in surgery of the potential risk of infection.

-Other infections were reported in Iowa.
-Investigators conducted subsequent tests, including whole genome sequencing on isolates from 11 patients, and three tests on five HCD devices:
+Other patient infections have been reported in Iowa.
+There, investigators conducted laboratory tests, including whole genome sequencing on isolates from eleven patients, and three tests on five HCU devices.
+The HCUs were tested by taking:

 - swabs from the interior of the device;